This page will try to give a quick start to getting a TRS-80 emulator running.

 In case you do not remember how your TRS-80 works, here are a few commands to get you started:

-- To load a SYSTEM (machine language) program called “FILE” in non-DOS BASIC: At the prompt you would type the word SYSTEM and hit enter.
-At the first *? prompt type FILE and hit enter.
+- To load a SYSTEM (machine language) program called filename: At the prompt you would type the word SYSTEM and hit enter.
+At the first *? prompt type in the filename (whatever it might be) and hit enter.
 At the second *? prompt, hit / and hit ENTER.
-If you do not know the filename you can use TRS80GP to show it to you (after you mount it, go back to CASSETTE and it will show you the filename and speed), you can use Lawrence Kesteloot’s site, or you can use any viewer and look at the file … it will be in the beginning.
+If you do not know the filename you can use TRS80GP to show it to you (after you mount it, go back to CASSETTE and it will show you the filename and speed), you can use Lawrence Kesteloot’s site at https://www.my-trs-80.com/cassette/, or you can use any viewer and look at the file … it will be in the beginning.

 - To run a BASIC program called “FILE/BAS” in DOS BASIC: At the prompt you would type the word BASIC and hit enter to any prompts given to you.
 Once in BASIC you would type RUN”file/bas” and it will load and run.